Joramco Shines at Dubai Airshow 2023

-(MENAFN- Asdaa BCW) Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently participated in the biennial Dubai Airshow 2023, the largest airshow in the Middle East.
+(MENAFN- Asdaa-amman) Amman, Jordan – November xx, 2023) ¬— Joramco, the Amman-based aircraft maintenance, repair, and overhaul (MRO) facility and engineering arm of Dubai Aerospace Enterprise (DAE), recently participated in the biennial Dubai Airshow 2023, the largest airshow in the Middle East.
 The event took place from November 13 to 17 at Al Maktoum International Airport (DWC), in which the Amman-based MRO shined with an extraordinarily successful five-day journey.

 The Airshow provided participating companies with exclusive access to cutting-edge technology, groundbreaking innovations, game-changing insights, unparalleled networking opportunities with influential global leaders, and the opportunity to witness breathtaking aircraft displays in the sky.
 Throughout the event, Joramco's executive team connected with a diverse range of industry professionals, business partners, customers, and suppliers, showcasing their extensive expertise at their exquisite and outstanding booth No. 670.